trufi-association/trufi-server-modules/README.md

 - **[otp](./otp)**
   This is [OpenTripPlanner](https://opentripplanner.org) used to calculate the best route for the user of the app. *This service is mandatory for the app to work.*
 - **[photon](./photon)**
-  This is [Photon by Komoot](https://photon.komoot.io) used to provide online search results inside the app when the user searches for a POI to navigate from or to using public transportation. *This service is optional and but in case you **don't** use it you need to build the search index on the frontend site and only @SamuelRioTz knows how that works.*
+  This is [Photon by Komoot](https://photon.komoot.io) used to provide online search results inside the app when the user searches for a POI to navigate from or to using public transportation.
 - **[static_maps](./static_maps)**
   Use this service to serve pre-generated background map tiles. *This use of the service is optional but we recommend it if you have a server which is less in resources.*
 - **[tileserver](./tileserver)**